 Yesterday morning I fell out of bed and instantly started jabbing at my iPhone in a frenzied attempt to get tickets for Jamiroquai at the O2 – without my specs.
 Needless to say, by the time I’d finished squinting at the screen, found the right page, verified I wasn’t a robot by poking all the squares with a house, car or street sign in them and watched the spinning wheel of doom go round and round for a thousand years, all the tickets were gone.

 All the tickets worth having, that is – there were still some seats available.
 It’s just that they cost the same price as a round trip to Paris and were located even further away.
-Like, on the moon.
+Like the moon.

 But once you start getting into the Wembley Arenas, let alone the Wembley Stadiums of this world, then seriously – what is the point?
-We just end up thousands of miles away staring at a screen.
-You might as well just stick some earphones in and watch them on YouTube for free.
+We just end up millions of miles away staring at a screen.
+You may as well just stick some earphones in and watch them on YouTube for free.

 My mate Anjali excitedly WhatsApp’d her view from the O2 a few weeks back with the caption: “OMG – we might actually see Drake!!!”
-And I was so excited for her – as if being able to see the person we’ve paid money to come and watch is some kind of added bonus instead of a given.
+And I was so excited for her – as if being able to see the person we’ve paid an arm and a leg to watch is some kind of added bonus instead of a given.

 And we’re always so grateful!
-I mean it’s ridiculous – for that price she should have been sitting in Drake’s lap whilst a fleet of manservants fed her grapes and fanned her with ostrich feathers as he rapped.
+I mean it’s ridiculous – for that price she should have been curled up in Drake’s lap whilst a fleet of manservants fed her grapes and fanned her with ostrich feathers as he rapped.

 Just last week, Facebook reminded me that on March 5 2014, I took my little sister to see Beyonce shake her diamante-encrusted crotch at the O2 in the Mrs Carter show.
 I can assure you that if her name hadn’t been helpfully emblazoned on that giant curtain (see my sister’s snap), we’d have been hard pushed to work out who was twerking away up there amidst all those flashing lights and pyrotechnics.